wp-plugins/lolcats-widget/readme.txt

 == Installation ==

 Copy lolcats_widget folder to your plugins directory and activate it on your plugins panel.
-Then
+Then add the widget to your panel.
+Make sure there is a "cheezes" folder within your plugin and it is writable by the webserver!

 == Credits ==